MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

 ### constexpr
 Visual Studio 2017 correctly raises an error when the left-hand operand of a conditionally evaluating operation is not valid in a constexpr context.
-The following code compiles in Visual Studio 2015 but not in Visual Studio 2017:
+The following code compiles in Visual Studio 2015 but not in Visual Studio 2017 (C3615 constexpr function 'f' cannot result in a constant expression):

 ```cpp
 template<int N>